Rehanne Skinner: Tottenham Hotspur

 On 19 November 2020, Skinner was appointed as the new head coach of Tottenham Hotspur, replacing long time managers Karen Hills and Juan Carlos Amorós.
 Spurs were in 11th place, just one spot above last place and relegation, having secured only three points from three draws in seven league matches.
 On 6 December 2020 in her first match in charge, Skinner led the club to their first win of the 2020–21 FA WSL season with a 3-1 victory over Brighton & Hove Albion.
 Spurs would finish the season in 8th place, well clear of relegation and just a place under where the club finished in their first WSL campaign the previous season.

 Skinner's first full season in charge of Spurs would see the team reach new heights.
 Spurs' second match of the 2021–22 season on 12 September saw them beat Manchester City for the first time in team history.
 The defeat was City's first at home in the WSL since April 2018.
 This was Spurs' first win against a member of the "top four" sides of Arsenal, Chelsea, and Manchester United.
 That November Spurs would take their first ever point from Manchester United and Arsenal after drawing 1–1 against both sides in consecutive matches.
 Skinner led Spurs out of the group stage of the League Cup for the first time.
 Spurs would beat Liverpool in the quarter-finals to advance to their first ever semi-final in any major cup competition, but would bow out of the competition after a loss to eventual champions Manchester City.
 Spurs would end the season in fifth place, their highest ever finish in the WSL.
 Skinner would earn a nomination for WSL Manager of the Season, a first for a Tottenham manager.

 On 13 March 2023, Skinner was sacked after a run of nine straight league defeats which left the club third bottom in the league.

+West Ham United

+On 20 July 2023, Skinner was announced as the new first team manager of West Ham United, becoming their first female manager of the FA WSL era.